-LL.M.
-IN GLOBAL LEGAL STUDIES
+LL.M. in Global Legal Studies

-washburnlaw.edu/academics/llm/index.html
+washburnlaw.edu/academics/llm/index.html (http://washburnlaw.edu/academics/llm/)

 The LL.M. in Global Legal Studies is for the prospective student with a foreign law degree.
 This program prepares students to work with or across from U.S. counsel in a variety of transactions or disputes.
 Washburn Law's program consists of three broad areas or "tracks," which offer specialization in corporate and commercial law; public law; and legal analysis, writing, and advocacy.
 LL.M. students work with the faculty program director to select courses consistent with individual interests and objectives.
 LL.M. students take classes alongside students enrolled in the J.D. program and develop relationships with future American lawyers.
-LL.M. students must earn a minimum of 24 credits in order to graduate but may earn up to 30 credits.
-At least 12 credit hours will be comprised of electives.
-The Law School Admissions Test (LSAT) is not required for admission to the LL.M.
-Program.